 We ourselves feel that what we are doing is just a drop in the ocean.
 But the ocean would be less because of that missing drop.

 To learn more about Geralyn Lucas’ work and the importance of early screening and detection, find her here: http://www.geralynlucas.com

-*real name, and identifying details has been change to protect the identity of my friend
+*real name and identifying details have been changed to protect the identity of my friend